ETFs see highest quarterly flows on record

 Equity flows by category: Month to date ($ million)

-Source: ETFbook, as at 30 April 2025.
+Source: ETFbook, as at 30 June 2026.
 The ‘segment’ category includes equity exposures which target specific market capitalisation segments, such as small-cap, mid-cap and large-cap.
 The ‘market access’ category includes difficult-to-access markets such as emerging markets.
-The ‘basket’ category includes strategies that combine several stocks as the underlying exposure, such as FAANG stocks.
+The ‘basket’ category includes strategies that combine several stocks as the underlying exposure.

 Equity flows by geographic exposure: Month to date ($ million)